ilreddo/cloud-infrastructure-deployment/README.md

 ### TL:DR

-> Project hosted on AWS
+* Project hosted on AWS
-> Two Jenkins pipelines for Continuous Integration and Continuos Deployment
+* Two Jenkins pipelines for Continuous Integration and Continuos Deployment
-> First pipeline deploys cluster with CloudFormation
+* First pipeline deploys cluster with CloudFormation
-> Second pipeline pull and build Docker image and deployes on Kubernetes
+* Second pipeline pull and build Docker image and deployed on Kubernetes

+---

 ## The Project